European flounder: Human interactions

 The European flounder is used for human consumption but is not so highly esteemed as the European plaice or common sole (Solea solea).
 The most important fisheries are in the Baltic Sea and the waters around the Netherlands and Denmark.
 In 2010, the total world catch was about nineteen thousand tonnes, mostly caught by bottom trawling.
 The fish is marketed fresh and frozen and can be fried, boiled, steamed, baked or microwaved.

 It has been found that male European flounders living in polluted estuaries may show signs of excess exposure to oestrogens.
 Substances such as vitellogenins have been identified in their blood at between four and six times the concentration found in the blood of fish from uncontaminated areas; however, the flounder is less sensitive to oestrogens than is the freshwater rainbow trout.

+Occasional records of the European flounder (Platichthys flesus) have been documented in freshwater reservoirs of the Volga River, hundreds of kilometers from the sea.
+The most probable invasion vector is the transport of larvae from the Baltic or White Seas in the ballast water of "river-sea" class vessels.
+Due to the absence of suitable spawning conditions, the species has not established self-sustaining populations in the basin.

 Status

 The European flounder is assessed by the IUCN in their Red List of Threatened Species as being of "Least Concern".
 This is because it has a large population size and extensive range, and is common in nearly all parts of its range.
 Numbers of fish may be decreasing somewhat but not to the extent that would warrant listing it under a higher risk category.
 However, in portions of the Baltic Sea, changes in the environment have resulted in steadily receding breeding grounds for the European flounder; in some places such as the Gulf of Finland, the European flounder has been nearly completely extirpated, leaving the Baltic flounder as the predominant species.